Ryzn021/Laptop-Battery-Monitoring-through-Telegram-with-IoT/README.md

 # 🔋 Battery Notifier Bot

+Are you a kind of person who forgets easily?
+Especially when charging the laptop?
+You plan to left the laptop in charging state for a very short time, BUT when you check it's 100 ALREADY.
+This certainly accelerates the degradation of your laptop battery.
+Especially if your laptop doesn't have a built-in battery limitation feature like Lenovo's conservative mode.
+Maybe your laptop does have it, but you often forget to turn it on.
+AFRAID NOT!

 > **Stay ahead of battery wear!** A lightweight, cross-platform Python script that monitors your laptop's battery health and delivers real-time alert notifications directly to your **Telegram** account.

 ---